How do I make a counseling appointment?

 Who are the therapists?
 Do you offer peer counseling?

 Our therapists are a multicultural, multi-disciplinary group of mental health professionals specifically trained to work with a university population.
 Our therapists include licensed professionals as well as Master’s and doctoral level trainees who are under the supervision of a licensed professional.
 To learn more about our CAPS staff, check out our CAPS meet the staff pages.

 We do not offer peer counseling here.
 UHS Health Promotion, as well as Student-to-Student Peer Counseling, are available specifically for peer counseling.

 Do you only see students with SHIP?

-No, we see any registered student, regardless of whether the student has SHIP or not.
+No, we see any registered UC Berkeley student, regardless of whether the student has SHIP or not.
 We can also see non-student partners and significant others of registered students for couples counseling.

-How many sessions do I get with CPS?
+How many sessions do I get with CAPS?

 What if I don’t like my counselor and want to change to someone else?

 If you would like to transfer to a different therapist, then talk with your current counselor about your concerns and request.
 If you decide that you would still like to see a different counselor, then your therapist can identify another appropriate counselor for you to see either at CAPS or in the community.

 I just graduated/withdrew.
 Can I see still someone at CAPS?